apinf/api-guidelines/process.md

 ## 3. Publish design for broad feedback

-- Publish the design in apinf.io portal and post a tweet to Twitter (inlclude handle @apinf_io).
+- Publish the design in apinf.io portal and post a tweet to Twitter (include handle @apinf_io).
 - Write a blog post about new version development to medium.com/apinf
 - Everytime you find something that needs to be modified, do it and go to next step.
 - Most likely you will go back and forth between this step and next step for afew weeks.